Fatal Rainier Valley house fire likely caused by marijuana grow light, investigators say

 - Decade of heavy storms has helped Northwest glaciers, but don't expect that to last, studies show

-The home was not a state-licensed retail marijuana grow, but the state allows some small home grows for people with medical marijuana cards, Brian Smith, a spokesman for the Washington State Liquor and Cannabis Board said in an email.
+The home was not a state-licensed retail marijuana grow, but the state allows some small home grows for people with medical-marijuana cards, Brian Smith, a spokesman for the Washington State Liquor and Cannabis Board said in an email.
 He said the agency could not say whether the home was the site of a medical grow because of state law.

 Seattle Times reporter Heidi Groover contributed to this article.